 Energy and Water Ombudsman SA

-For a list of current members check the EWOSA website.
+For a list of current members check the contacts on the EWOSA website (opens new window).

 Before making a complaint to the Ombudsman, you must first attempt to resolve your complaint with your suppplier.
 You should keep a record of all of your communications with the supplier, including the name of the person you communicated with, the date and time and receipt number, if any.
 If you are still unsatisfied with the outcome, you may then make a complaint.